-After learning about all the incredible marine life in Alaska, we'll head back to Anchorage for a local dinner and then it's off to the airport to check-in for our overnight flight home.
-We will say goodbye to this wonderful land, a true "Last Frontier", and wave goodbye to our new friends as we head home, taking away memories that will last a lifetime!
+After learning about all the incredible culture of Alaska's First people, we'll head out for a local dinner and then it's off to the airport to check-in for our overnight flight home.
+We will say goodbye to this wonderful land, a true "Last Frontier," and wave goodbye to our new friends as we head home, taking away memories that will last a lifetime!